 - Add Personal Touches

 A great way to make your new house feel a bit more like home is to add a few personal touches around the house that you had up in your old place.
 Things like family photographs, your children’s paintings, and random ornaments and knickknacks can all help to create a more familiar atmosphere.
-If you’re not sure where you want to hang your photos yet, but still want them up on the walls, then use adhesive frame hangers, so that you can unstick them easily.
+You can even add items that you use to have in certain rooms, like the polaris sinks that were situated in the upstairs and downstairs bathrooms.
+Something as simple as this can bring back a lot of memeories and make you feel right at home.
+When it comes to your photos, if you’re not sure where you want to hang your photos yet, but still want them up on the walls, then use adhesive frame hangers, so that you can unstick them easily.

 - Have Friends Over